PowerFeather/powerfeather-docs/docs/guides/use_solar_panel.md

 :::info
-If you are using a solar panel with a center-positive barrel jack (like the PowerFeather Solar Panel), you might be interested in the
-[PowerFeather ProtoWing](/hardware/protowing) which has a barrel connector and can be connected to `VDC` and `GND` of PowerFeather.
+If you are using a solar panel with a center-positive barrel jack, you might be interested in the PowerFeather ProtoWing which has a barrel connector and can be connected to `VDC` and `GND` of PowerFeather.
 :::

 :::danger